Getting Veterans (VA) Disability for Lung Cancer

 If you were in the U.S. military and received a lung cancer diagnosis during or after your service, you might be eligible for disability benefits.
 Lung cancer has several known risk factors, including exposure to radiation, asbestos, and Agent Orange.
-You can win veterans (VA) disability for lung cancer by demonstrating that your military service caused your lung cancer.
+You can win veterans (VA) disability compensation by demonstrating that your military service caused your lung cancer.

-Generally, an approval for VA disability benefits requires three things:
+Generally, a grant of VA disability benefits requires three things:

 - An in-service event, injury, or illness;

 - A current diagnosis by a medical professional; and